ronalddddd/proxy-cache/readme.md

 # Proxy Cache

-A simple proxy cache using with an extensible driver interface for stale-cache checking and external cache storage.
+A simple proxy cache with an extensible driver interface for stale-cache checking and external cache storage.
 Comes with a mongodb driver by default.

 The default driver implements the `checkIfStale()` method by checking a "PublishSchedule" collection in mongodb that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.

 The default driver also implements the external cache storage interfaces and stores cached data in the "ProxyCache" collection.

 # Usage